Sleep Apnea & Upper Airway Resistance Syndrome (UARS) Treatment in Greenwich CT

 - Family history of sleep apnea or UARS

 Sleep apnea and UARS are sleep disorders that can be diagnosed at Sleep and Neuroscience Associates.
-Board-certified sleep specialist, Dr. Samit Malhotra analyzes patient symptoms and concerns to make a diagnosis of sleep apnea or upper airway resistance syndrome.
+Board-certified sleep specialist and sleep apnea doctor, Dr. Samit Malhotra analyzes patient symptoms and concerns to make a diagnosis of sleep apnea or upper airway resistance syndrome.
 If indicated, a sleep study may be done, during which a patient is monitored for signs of abnormal breathing and oxygenation as they sleep.

 Dour doctors has extensive experience in treating patients with sleep apnea and UARS.
 Depending on the severity, sleep apnea and UARS treatments include: